UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

     These fields are currently only used to generate a replica of the required Special Files directory structure.

 Generate-Special-Dir
-    Values are either "T" or "F", representing True or False.
+    Values are either True or False.
     Dictates whether or not SimEng should generate the SpecialFiles directory tree at runtime.
     The alternative to this would be to copy in the required SpecialFiles by hand.